 - Normal Life : Also called useful life where random failures may occur.
 This is the lowest constant failure.

 - End of Life Wear-out : Wear and tear make products fail more often and signal the end of life.

 Transformer Failure appear in different ways, depending on the type of construction.
 Some modes of failure can occur regardless of construction type.
 These might include tap changer failures, bushing failures, tank failures, moisture ingress, and other forms of dielectric fluid contamination.
 Sometimes the failure could be purely due to lack of regular maintenance or lack of awareness.
 And sometimes it could be due to natural causes like lightning which causes electrical surge in the power lines.
 In more interesting fashion it sometime also happens due to snakes, squirrels etc.

-According to a latest 'Technical Paper' published by OMICRON, up to 26% of the major transformer failure is related to tap changer.
+According to a latest 'Technical Paper' and transformer failure report published by OMICRON, up to 26% of the major transformer failure is related to tap changer.